Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 ```

 [And done]!
 We have an implementation that is 100% comparable with our first
 interpreter.
-Besides, these changes was already enough make the program
+Besides, these changes are already enough to make the program
 compatible with Windows.

 [And done]: https://github.com/Rodrigodd/bf-compiler/blob/f5a15d4533cc4cb130db38a9f2ba10151ab06f0b/singlepass-jit/src/main.rs